[Virtual Event] Orchestrating Terraform + Ansible in a single workflow | June 11 |

 They often operate within integrated development environments (IDEs) like VS Code, JetBrains, or browser-based platforms, supporting a wide range of programming languages.

 Programming AI assistants typically rely on machine learning models, particularly large language models (LLMs) trained on extensive datasets comprising open-source projects, repositories, language documentation, and tutorials.
 The diversity and volume of their training data enable them to identify coding patterns, predict developer intent, and deliver contextually relevant recommendations.
-This can include not just code suggestions but also documentation drafting, code reviews, and guidance on API usage.
+This can include code suggestions, documentation drafting, code reviews, and guidance on API usage.

 The growing popularity of AI coding assistants means you have many options to choose from.
 Below, we’ll explore some of the best AI coding tools available.